SER-401-Team-36/football-app/readme.md

 1. Add RB component to draft page.
 2. Add label to columns in draft.
 3. Show high and low points in draft screen.
-4. Include column names for CSV files.
+4. When uploading a csv ensure column names match the format. (ie. player_name, pos, team, projection)